w3f/polkadot-wiki/docs/learn/learn-offenses.md

 - Slashable offenses can be found after the fact and out of order.

 To balance this, we only slash for the maximum slash a participant can receive in some time period rather than the sum.
 This ensures protection from overslashing.
-Likewise, the period over which maximum slashes are computed is finite, and the validator is chilled with nominations withdrawn after a slashing event, as stated in the previous section.
-This prevents rage-quit attacks in which, once caught misbehaving, a participant deliberately misbehaves more because their slashing amount is already maxed out.

 ### Disabling